swcarpentry/good-enough-practices-in-scientific-computing/index.md

     >
     > Copying everything like this may seem wasteful, since many files
     > won't have changed, but consider: a terabyte hard drive costs
-    > about $50 retail, which means that 50 GByte costs less than a
+    > about \$50 retail, which means that 50 GByte costs less than \$5.
-    > latte.
-Provided large data files are kept out of the backed-up
+    > Provided large data files are kept out of the backed-up area
-    > area (discussed below), this approach costs less than the time it
+    > (discussed below), this approach costs less than the time it would
-    > would take to select files by hand for copying.
+    > take to select files by hand for copying.

 This manual procedure satisfies the requirements outlined above without needing any new tools.
 If multiple researchers are working on the same